 To protect our patients, families and health care workers during the global outbreak of COVID-19 the following visitor restrictions are being implemented at UnityPoint Health – Grinnell.

-Effective March 3, 2021, one visitor is allowed per patient at UnityPoint Health - Grinnell locations.
+Effective May 25, 2021, two visitors are allowed per patient at UnityPoint Health - Grinnell locations.

 Please note the following exceptions:

-Patient is a Minor, 17 Years of Age or Younger: Two primary caregivers are allowed in the patient's room/may accompany the patient's visit.
+Patient is a Minor, 17 Years of Age or Younger: Two designated caregivers are allowed in the patient's room/may accompany the patient's visit.

 Please note in all cases a visitor will only be allowed if they are healthy and do not have symptoms of illness (fever, runny nose, cough, shortness of breath, loss of taste or smell).

 Additionally, children under the age of 16 will not be allowed except under extraordinary circumstances.
 Individuals at high risk for severe disease (e.g., underlying cardiopulmonary disease, poorly controlled diabetes) should not visit.

 In all cases, visitors/caregivers must be healthy, and free of any signs of illness.

 The visitor should be 16 years of age or older.